Breast Ductal Carcinoma in Situ

 Medical Oncology

-Chemotherapy is not indicated in patients with ductal carcinoma in situ after surgical treatment.
+Chemotherapy is not indicated in patients with DCIS after surgical treatment.
 However, medical endocrine therapy is a large component of the recommended treatment for DCIS.
 DCIS is staged as Tis and is Stage 0 breast cancer.[24]
-Endocrine therapy is recommended if the DCIS specimen express estrogen and/or progesterone receptors.
+Endocrine therapy is recommended if the DCIS specimen expresses estrogen or progesterone receptors.
 Tamoxifen has been demonstrated to prevent breast cancer recurrences in women with DCIS.
-In the NSABP B 24 trials, women with ER-positive DCIS treated with tamoxifen had significant decreases in any subsequent breast cancer events when given over five years post-diagnosis.
+In the NSABP B 24 trials, women with ER-positive DCIS treated with tamoxifen had significant decreases in any subsequent breast cancer events when given over 5 years post-diagnosis.
 This risk reduction is applied to both the ipsilateral and contralateral breast.
-Interestingly, despite proven reduction for breast cancer recurrences, there is no evidence of survival advantage with endocrine therapy.
+Interestingly, despite proven reduction in breast cancer recurrences, there is no evidence of survival advantage with endocrine therapy.
 Therefore, in women who have undergone bilateral mastectomies, the risks of tamoxifen are likely to outweigh the benefits.[16]
-Tamoxifen is known to increase the risk of endometrial cancer, stroke, deep vein thrombosis, pulmonary embolism; therefore, prior to initiating treatment, a thorough risk-benefit analysis should be undertaken with the patient.[25]
+Tamoxifen is known to increase the risk of endometrial cancer, stroke, deep vein thrombosis, and pulmonary embolism; therefore, before initiating treatment, a thorough risk-benefit analysis should be undertaken with the patient.[25]

-There is some thought that treating HER-2 positive patients with trastuzumab may be beneficial as well, and data available from a 2020 NRG Oncology/NSABP B-43 protocol presented at a meeting of the American Society of Clinical Oncology (ASCO) suggest a possible benefit, but differences so far are not statistically significant and more research needs to be done.
-This is an area that is actively being researched, with new receptors and targeted therapy being developed and studied.
+Some think that treating HER-2-positive patients with trastuzumab may also be beneficial.
+Data available from a 2020 NRG Oncology/NSABP B-43 protocol presented at a meeting of the American Society of Clinical Oncology (ASCO) suggest a possible benefit, but differences so far are not statistically significant, and more research needs to be done.
+This area is actively being researched, with new receptors and targeted therapy being developed and studied.

 Prognosis

-A recent meta-analysis from 2019 identified six factors that were linked to a higher risk of recurrence of invasive breast cancer.
-These factors are DCIS found by a doctor during a physical exam, being premenopausal, positive margins, high-grade DCIS, high levels of p16 protein, and having African American ethnicity.[28]
-While these results need to be validated by future studies, it highlights that DCIS is heterogeneous.
-In the future, differentiating between DCIS type and risk factors will help guide prognosis and eventually treatment to avoid both under and overtreatment.
+A recent meta-analysis from 2019 identified 6 factors that were linked to a higher risk of recurrence of invasive breast cancer.
+These factors are DCIS found by a doctor during a physical exam, premenopausal, positive margins, high-grade DCIS, high levels of p16 protein, and African American ethnicity.[28]
+While these results need to be validated by future studies, they highlight that DCIS is heterogeneous.
+In the future, differentiating between DCIS type and risk factors help guide prognosis and, eventually, treatment to avoid both under and overtreatment.

 Complications